 The tagline gives the consumer permission and validation.
 You want to buy those expensive shoes?
 ‘Just do it’.
 You should buy this expensive makeup ‘Because you’re worth it’.

-Boost your brand with content
+How to grow your brand with content

 On their way to reaching instantly recognisable status, content can help your brand, logo and tagline with their communication mission.
 In return, all three of them will help shape your content and customers will love you because consumers expect consistency across all touch points.